How to monitor competitors’ Google News XML sitemap with Python

 What is a Google News XML sitemap?

-Monitoring or scraping competitors’ Google News XML sitemap can provide valuable insights into their content strategy and help identify potential opportunities for improving your own website’s visibility in Google News.
+Monitoring or scraping competitors’ Google News XML sitemap can provide valuable insights into their content strategy and help identify potential opportunities for improving your own publishing strategy.
 Here are some reasons why monitoring competitors’ sitemaps is important:

 1. Discover new content ideas: By analysing competitors’ sitemaps, you can identify the topics they are covering and find new content ideas that you can incorporate into your own website.